Simply put, it brings a number of debts into one easy payment. It makes sense that it would be easier to deal with one

 If you have more than three debts and your creditors want different amounts of money at different times of the month you may find it difficult to co-ordinate your payments in a way that works with your budget.
 If this is the case, consolidating your debt into one easy and affordable loan may well be the answer.
 Once your debt is consolidated the difficulty in juggling several commitments will be relieved and you can once again feel on top of your finances whereas before it may have been a struggle.

 Keeping on top of your finances has never been more important than today in light of the newly introduced credit reporting laws.
 The new laws mean that potential credit providers now have access to more comprehensive information about your level of indebtedness and more specifically, the way you manage your debt.
 Until now, credit providers could only see your personal details, credit infringement information and the amount of times you may have applied for credit (assuming that the credit provider made an enquiry).

 Nowadays, since the introduction of the new comprehensive credit reporting regime, potential credit providers can assess your loan application relying upon more detailed information about the way your manage your finances and your repayment history for the past 24 months.

-This means that if you have a number of debts and you are finding it difficult to manage all the debt and consequently pay your bills late, this will more than likely effect your credit reputation and your ability to obtain a loan.
+This means that if you have a number of debts and you are finding it difficult to manage all the debt and consequently pay your bills late, this will more than likely affect your credit reputation and your ability to obtain a loan.

 Consolidating debts may well be the answer to this issue because, by rationalising your many (smaller) debts and having one loan to manage, it stands that it would be easier to juggling your repayments and therefore there is less risk of you paying your debts late and thus decrease the likelihood of any adverse credit reporting.